KrispyTech/airneis/docs/design/mockups/backoffice/categories.md

 ![Category Details](./images/category_details.png)

-The category details page contains all information on the category we have selected.
+The category details page contains all the information about the category we have selected.

 On this page, we can perform two actions:
 - Update the category.